GSA-TTS/docker-trestle/README.md

 `trestle import -f PROFILE_URL -o PROFILE_NAME`

 Once that is done you can go back to the `generate-ssp-markdown` step

+### Import Component Definition into working space:

+To import a component that [ships with](#templates) this docker container: `copy-component -n COMPONENT_NAME`

+To import a component that is available from a URL: `copy-component -n COMPONENT_NAME -u COMPONENT_URL`

+### Create Component Definition

+`create-component -n COMPONENT_NAME`

+And then edit the created files to contain the component definition.

 ### Split SSP into manageable files